iPhone Volume and Receiver

 Follow these steps, testing after each:

-- Make sure nothing is blocking the receiver, such as a case or film.
+- Make sure nothing is blocking the receiver, such as a case or screen protector.

 If you have a new iPhone, remove the plastic film on the front and back of the device.

 - Check the receiver opening to see if it's blocked or dirty.
-If necessary, clean the receiver opening with a clean, small, dry, soft-bristled brush.
+If necessary, clean the receiver opening with a small, soft-bristled brush.
+Make sure that the brush is clean and dry.

 - While you're on a call, turn on speakerphone.
 If you still can't hear, then your network or reception could be the issue.
 Try calling again later or from a different location.